egemenberk/PriceGetter/README.md

 # How did it start?
-I wanted to build a PC with my friend, for that purpose we prepared a list of items, but the problem was we did not have enough time to monitor prices of the each item, we also did not want to download and register to each e-commerce site's app so that we can get notification because there were too many, so this project was born because of our laziness.
+I wanted to build a PC with my friend, for that purpose we prepared a list of items, but the problem was we did not have enough time to monitor prices of the each item, Since there were too many different sites we did not want to download and register to each site's app, so we wanted a single application to track all these items from different websites.

+TLDR: This project was born because of mine laziness.

 # What do not this provide?